proxmox/proxmox-backup/docs/administration-guide.rst

 You can use ``disk fs list`` and ``disk zpool list`` to keep track of your filesystems and zpools respectively.

+Proxmox Backup Server uses the package smartmontools.
+This is a set of tools used to monitor and control the S.M.A.R.T. system for local hard disks.
 If a disk supports S.M.A.R.T. capability, and you have this enabled, you can display S.M.A.R.T. attributes from the web interface or by using the command:

 .. code-block:: console

   # proxmox-backup-manager disk smart-attributes sdX

+.. note:: This functionality may also be accessed directly through the use of the ``smartctl`` command, which comes as part of the smartmontools package (see ``man smartctl`` for more details).

 Datastore Configuration